Goal-Driven Query Answering over First- and Second-Order Dependencies with Equality

 Finally, to answer the query, the magic sets transformation introduces the following \emph{modified rules}, which constrain the original rules \eqref{ex:mgc:1} and \eqref{ex:mgc:2} using magic predicates.

-The resulting program can be evaluated using any technique; for example, one can compute the fixpoint of the transformed program as described in Section~\ref{sec:preliminaries}.
-Note, however, that the magic rules \eqref{ex:mgc:res}--\eqref{ex:mgc:2:B} will derive a fact of the form $\mgc{B}{\ad{b}}(a)$ only if constant $a$ is relevant to the query answer.
-This, in turn, will constrain the evaluation of the modified rules \eqref{ex:mgc:mod:1} and \eqref{ex:mgc:mod:2} only to the relevant bindings, which effectively ensures that the evaluation of the resulting program simulates SLD resolution. \end{example}
+One can compute the fixpoint of the transformed program as described in Section~\ref{sec:preliminaries}, but the magic rules \eqref{ex:mgc:res}--\eqref{ex:mgc:2:B} derive a fact of the form $\mgc{B}{\ad{b}}(a)$ only if constant $a$ is relevant to the query answer.
+This, in turn, constrains the evaluation of the modified rules \eqref{ex:mgc:mod:1} and \eqref{ex:mgc:mod:2} only to the relevant bindings, which ensures that the computation simulates SLD resolution. \end{example}

 We next formalise a variant of the magic sets transformation that deals with equality in an optimised fashion.
 We start by introducing the notions of adornment and magic predicates.

 \begin{definition} An \emph{adornment} for an $n$-ary relational predicate $R$ is a string of length $n$ over the alphabet $\ad{b}$ (`bound') and $\ad{f}$ (`free').
 For each adornment $\alpha$ for $R$ with $k$ $\ad{b}$-symbols, $\mgc{R}{\alpha}$ is a fresh \emph{magic} predicate of arity $k$ unique for $R$ and $\alpha$.
 An \emph{adornment} for the equality predicate $\equals$ is a string $\ad{bf}$ or $\ad{fb}$, and $\mgc{\equals}{\adEqb}$ is a fresh \emph{magic} predicate for $\equals$ of arity one.